-Lakes Entrance, the East Gippsland Rail Trail, Gippsland Lakes Discovery Trail, Great Alpine Road and Sydney to Melbourne Coastal Drive are significant tourism asset.
+Lakes Entrance, the East Gippsland Rail Trail, Gippsland Lakes Discovery Trail, Great Alpine Road and Sydney to Melbourne Coastal Drive are significant tourism assets.
 Metung is an identified tourism town providing holiday accommodation, boating and fishing facilities.
 Swan Reach and Johnsonville on the Princes Highway provide some retail and caravan park facilities.
 Nungurner is a small hamlet providing boating facilities and some holiday accommodation on Lake King in a bush setting.
 Nowa Nowa has a burgeoning art community and local nature trails.

-There is an opportunity to grow the tourism offer by encouraging tourism facilities associated with the agricultural, landscape and environmental values.
+There is an opportunity to grow the tourism offer in the precinct by encouraging tourism facilities associated with the agricultural, landscape and environmental values.
 It therefore recommended that the Rural Activity Zone replace the Farming Zone between the Great Alpine Road and the Princes Highway to provide for the current mix of uses (agriculture, rural lifestyle and hobby farming, rural based tourism), protection of the environmental values and provide for further development of rural based tourism.
-Apply a minimum lot size for subdivision of 30ha.
+It is recommended to apply a minimum lot size for subdivision of 30ha.